outfoxx/IOStreams/Sources/IOStreams/IOStreams.docc/CustomFilters.md

 stream data is exhausted, when ``Source/read(max:)`` return `nil` for sources or on ``Stream/close()`` for sinks, then the filter's ``Filter/finish()`` method is called.

-> Important: Filter's are always one-time-use.
+> Important: Filters are always one-time-use.
 They are created for a specific stream and used until it closed, at which point they are discarded.